norcams/docs-enduser/docs/enddate.rst

 Detailed description of the policy:

-* **60 days before end date**: An email is sent to the project admin (and contact, if it exists) warning about pending end date
+#. **60 days before end date**: An email is sent to the project admin (and
+   contact, if it exists) warning about pending end date

-* **30 days before end date**: An email is sent to the project admin (and contact, if it exists) warning about pending end date
+#. **30 days before end date**: An email is sent to the project admin (and
+   contact, if it exists) warning about pending end date

-* **14 days before end date**: An email is sent to the project admin (and contact, if it exists) warning about pending end date
+#. **14 days before end date**: An email is sent to the project admin (and
+  contact, if it exists) warning about pending end date

-* **At end date**: The project is put into quarantine.
-The following happens to a project that enters quarantine:
+#. **At end date**: The project is put into quarantine.
+The following
+   happens to a project that enters quarantine:

    - All instances are shut off
    - The project is disabled.
 Disabled projects can not be interacted with, and they are not visible in the dashboard
    - The project is tagged as being in quarantine

-* **30 days after entering quarantine**: An email is sent to the project admin (and contact, if it exists) warning about pending deletion
+#. **30 days after entering quarantine**: An email is sent to the
+   project admin (and contact, if it exists) warning about pending deletion

-* **60 days after entering quarantine**: An email is sent to the project admin (and contact, if it exists) warning about pending deletion
+#. **60 days after entering quarantine**: An email is sent to the
+   project admin (and contact, if it exists) warning about pending deletion

-* **90 days after entering quarantine**: The project is deleted
+#. **90 days after entering quarantine**: The project is deleted

 This process may be interrupted at any time.
 See `End Date Extension`_ below.
 If a project is enabled from quarantine, the project's